davidbrewer/xmonad-ubuntu-conf/README.md

 ### Short version ###

 I've provided a script which performs all the remaining operations lined out the installation instructions.
-If you choose to run this script, you should be able to skip ahead to the Configuration section.
+PLEASE skim the rest of the installation section to see what the script does before running it.
+If you are happy with all the steps described, you can run the script as a shortcut.
+If there's anything you want to tweak during installation, you may be better off running the steps manually.

      ~/.xmonad/install-xmonad

 If you prefer to perform these steps manually to understand what they are doing, read on.

 (TODO: implement the script.)
-(TODO: figure out how to deal with gtkrc configuration in a non-destructive way)

 ### Install packages ###